 The PhreeqcRM API

 PHREEQC is a general-purpose geochemical reaction model that has capabilities to model interactions between water and one or more reactants, including minerals, gases, ion exchangers, surface complexers, solid solutions, and kinetic reactants.
 PHREEQC relies on a set of keyword data blocks to define the types and compositions of the reactants.
 IPhreeqc [27] encapsulates the capabilities of PHREEQC in a C++ class (with wrappers for C and Fortran) to facilitate integration of PHREEQC into other computer programs.
-However, IPhreeqc relies primarily on processing strings that define keyword data blocks and arrays of selected output data to automate the use of PHREEQC.
+However, IPhreeqc relies primarily on processing strings that define keyword data blocks and arrays of selected-output data to automate the use of PHREEQC.
 For reactive transport modelling, translating cell solutions to strings and processing output arrays item-by-item are tedious programming efforts and inefficient for running millions of calculations.

 PhreeqcRM is a C++ class that encapsulates IPhreeqc and is designed specifically for performing reaction calculations in reactive transport simulators.
 The methods of the class allow data arrays to be transferred and reaction calculations to be performed without the use of keyword data blocks.
 Selected-output data can be obtained as an array for visualization and output to files.
 The methods in PhreeqcRM include all of the capabilities necessary to implement PHREEQC reaction calculations in a multicomponent transport simulator.